williamdemeo/LEAN_wjd/theorem_proving/README.md

 ### Function Abstraction and Evaluation

-+ Lean recognizes $$\alpha$$-equivalence.
++ Lean recognizes $\alpha$-equivalence.
 (This addresses one of the more annoying aspects of Coq---namely, in Coq, I often found it necessary to rename variables in order to convince the type checker that two expressions could indeed be "unified.")
 + The `#reduce` command tells Lean to evaluate an expression by reducing it to normal form---i.e., carry out all computational reductions sanctioned by the underlying logic.
 In dependent type theory, every term has a computational behavior and admits a notion of reduction or normalization.
 In principle, two terms that reduce to the same value are called *definitionally equal*.
 They are considered the same by the underlying logical framework.
 (It seems this is one feature that distinguishes Lean from other proof systems, like Coq or Agda.)
 + The `#eval` command extracts bytecode from terms of a "computationally pure" fragment of the logical framework, and can evaluate it quite efficiently.
 This contrasts with `#reduce` which relies on Lean's trusted kernel.
 As such `#reduce` is more trustworthy, but far less efficient.